x4dqn/OpenARMap/README.md

 We're releasing this early-stage app to kickstart development, invite collaborators, and begin testing participatory mobile scanning in real-world conditions.

+# Coming Soon: Contributor Login and Cloud Pipeline

+We are currently working on user authentication and a connected pipeline.
+The goal is to enable contributors to:

+- Log in on their mobile device (initially via email-based auth)

+- Capture scans using the openARMap Android app

+- Export scans directly to the cloud

+- View their uploaded scan metadata on a web interface, with filtering and visualization tools

+In parallel, we’re also expanding the app’s capabilities — improving metadata capture, backend integration, and laying the groundwork for future features like contributor identity, scan validation, and sync status.

+This functionality is under active development and will be gradually released through this repository.

 ## About This Repository